rsamhollyer/express-hacker-phrase-manager/README.md

 On that page, tell the user that the phrase has been deleted.

 Show them links to go back to `/all`.

+# For the more curious

+If you'd like to know more about the library used for generating the fake data, check out https://www.npmjs.com/package/faker

+Bonus challenges:

+- Add links (with routes) that add *different* kinds of fake data from the `faker` module!